 TABOR requires local governments to establish Emergency Reserves.
 These reserves must be at least 3% of fiscal year spending.
-Since substantially all TABOR eligible funds received by the District are transferred to the CAB, which pays for the District's operations and maintenance costs, an Emergency Reserve is not reflected in the District's budget.
-It is reflected in the Emergency Reserve of the CAB.
+Since the District has no TABOR eligible revenues, no Emergency Reserve has been provided.

 This information is an integral part of the accompanying budget.